ubinexus/sonic-utilities/doc/Command-Reference.md

 **show reboot-cause history DPU1**

-This command displays the history of the previous reboots up to 10 entry of DPU1
+This command displays the history of the previous reboots up to 10 entry of DPU1.
+If DPU1 is powered down then there won't be any data in the DB and the "show reboot-cause history DPU1" output will be blank.

 - Usage:
   ```